alexnathanson/solar-protocol/tutorials/virtualHosts.md

 `sudo nano mygreatproject.sun.conf`

-Underneath the ServerAdmin line, add the following line (obviously replace mygreatproject.com with your URL) `ServerName mygreatproject.com`
+Underneath the ServerAdmin line, add the following line (obviously replace mygreatproject.com with your URL)<br>
+`ServerName mygreatproject.com`

 If you have any server aliases add them on the next line.
-If you are not using an alias, then ignore this. `ServerAlias www.mygreatproject.com`
+If you are not using an alias, then ignore this.<br>
+`ServerAlias www.mygreatproject.com`

-Change the document root path to the location of your site root directory `DocumentRoot /home/pi/local/www/`
+Change the document root path to the location of your site root directory<br>
+`DocumentRoot /home/pi/local/www/`

 ### Step 3